 Department website: http://pharmacy.hsc.wvu.edu/

-The mission of the West Virginia University (WVU) School of Pharmacy is to improve the health and well-being of West Virginians and society at large through innovative pharmacy education, research, practice, and service.
+The mission of the West Virginia University (WVU) School of Pharmacy is to improve the health of West Virginians and our global community by developing exemplary pharmacists and scientists; conducting meaningful research; and advancing pharmacy practice.

 Many pharmacy graduates enter practice in community or institutional pharmacies; postgraduate pharmacy residency programs offer the opportunity for additional training and experience in general pharmacy practice and in several areas of specialty practice.
 Additionally, positions are available in various government agencies, the pharmaceutical industry, long-term care, nuclear pharmacy, home health-care organizations and numerous other areas.
 Pharmacists are eligible for commissions in the armed forces and the U.S. Public Health Service.
 Furthermore, pharmacists may prepare for careers in teaching and research.